Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 OLED displays

-The Razer Blade 16 and the Asus Zephyrus G16 bundle the same OLED glossy non-touch display, a 2.5K panel with 240 Hz refresh, 400-nits of brightness, and 100% DCI-P3 color coverage.
+The Razer Blade 16 and the Asus Zephyrus G16 bundle the same OLED glossy non-touch display, a 2.5K panel with 240 Hz refresh, 400-nits of SDR brightness, and 100% DCI-P3 color coverage.

 This is a versatile multi-purpose panel, beautiful for general use, multimedia streaming, and content creation, but also excellent for gaming.
 There’s also a MUX, Advanced Optimus, and GSync support on the Blade and Zephyrus models.